avhou/dne/report-markdown/dne-report.md

 In this paper, we focus on using transformers for time series forecasting.
 We aim to compare different attention mechanism and determine which mechanism best captures the outcome of past events.
 We formulate a first research question :

-> **RQ 1 : When comparing regular self-attention, convoluted self-attention, TODO, TODO, which mechanism best predicts future values using accuracy as metric?**
+> **RQ 1 : When comparing regular self-attention, convoluted self-attention, TODO, TODO, which mechanism best predicts future values using mean square error (MSE) as metric?**

 The Elia dataset used is fully described in [the dataset description section](#sec:dataset).
 It not only contains time series data, but also day+1 and day+7 predictions of the same data.
 We formulate a second research question :

-> **RQ 2 : Is the accuracy of a transformer model as good as the Elia prediction model?**
+> **RQ 2 : Is the MSE of a transformer model better than the Elia prediction model?**

 Firstly, this report will look at the characteristics of the dataset used and discuss pre-processing steps.
 Then, we will consider several attention mechanisms,  discuss design and implementation details and finally evaluate the performance of these attention mechanisms on the dataset.